-Jada Pinkett Smith may appear to have it all: A flourishing career, a beautiful family and loving husband, but she shares it always hasn’t been so rosy.
+Jada Pinkett Smith may appear to have it all: a flourishing career, a beautiful family and loving husband, but she has revealed that it hasn’t always been so rosy.
 In fact, she went through some major struggles.

 She recently shared on her Facebook video show Red Table Talk, that she did have a nervous breakdown at one point and contemplated suicide.